For urgent consular assistance call

 Don't swim in fresh water to avoid exposure to certain waterborne diseases, such as bilharzia (schistosomiasis).

-Medical facilities outside urban areas are limited.
+Medical facilities outside urban areas are limited and are not of a high standard in some places.

 Public and private medical facilities ask you to confirm insurance cover or guarantee payment before treatment.